swedenconnect/IETF-SVT/svt-pdf/draft-santesson-svt-pdf.md

 The SVT Signature object MUST contain a "signer_cert_ref" claim (CertReference object).
 The "type" parameter of the "signer_cert_ref" claim MUST be either "chain" or "chain_hash".

-- The "chain" type SHALL be used when signature validation was performed using one or more certificates where some or all of the certificates in the chain are not present in the target signature.
+- The "chain" type MUST be used when signature validation was performed using one or more certificates where some or all of the certificates in the chain are not present in the target signature.
-- The "chain_hash" type SHALL be used when signature validation was performed using one or more certificates where all of the certificates are present in the target signature.
+- The "chain_hash" type MUST be used when signature validation was performed using one or more certificates where all of the certificates are present in the target signature.

 Note: The referenced signer certificate MUST match any certificates referenced using ESSCertID or ESSCertIDv2 from {{RFC5035}}.